 Referrals: Some insurance plans require the patient to have a referral (an authorization number generated from the insurance carrier, whereby the insurance carrier will need to be contacted) from your primary care physician to see a specialist, such as a urologist.
-Patients are required to obtain referrals from the primary care physician office prior to scheduling an appointment with our providers.
-If a referral is not obtained prior to the appointment, the insurance carrier will not cover the cost of the visit.
+Patients must obtain referrals from the primary care physician's office before scheduling an appointment with our providers.
+If a referral is not received before the appointment, the insurance carrier will not cover the cost of the visit.
 Please check with your individual insurance plan to see if a referral is necessary.

 Copayments: Copayments, or copays, are the fixed amount a patient pays for a healthcare service as determined by the patient’s individual health insurance plan.